The Latest Technology

 Today, we believe that we offer our clients one of the most durable and excellent swimming pool epoxy coatings available on the market, making use of the latest trends and developments available from the international chemical industry.

 At Pool Solutions we are constantly developing and researching new technology.
 The chemical industry is constantly developing new and better epoxy resins, additives and curing agents.
 That is why during 2004 we have again upgraded and vigorously tested our formulations to profit form these latest developments.
 In Nov 2007 we have again upgraded our product to utilize the latest in UV-resistant Titanium Dioxide white pigment and liquid colourants.
-During 2017 we introduced new curing agent technology for imporved UV- and chalking resistance.
-In 2019 we again tested and upgraded to a new formultion with the latest in UV-resistant curing agents and aditives.
+During 2017 we introduced new epoxy technology for imporved UV- and chalking resistance.
+In 2019 we again tested and upgraded to a new formultion with the latest in UV-resistant materials and aditives.
 Our initial main goals for developing our product were the following:

 To develop a primer-coat that is capable to adhere better to new, even damp concrete and cement-plastered structures as well as existing marble plaster surfaces.
-We also tested its bonding on sanded fiberglass with excellent results.

 To develop a top-coat epoxy that offers excellent waterspot resistance.
 This was necessary to overcome application problems during rainy seasons when rain could contaminate, discolor and ruin our final coat within three hours after application.